alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/publication-scheme.md

 * our capital programme (create your own document collection to collate these and link to it)
 * our spending reviews (create your own document collection or filtered search to link to it)
 * the [financial audit reports published by the National Audit Office](http://www.nao.org.uk/search/type/report/)
-* our ministers’ allowances and expenses (create your own document collection to collate these and link to it)
+* our ministers' allowances and expenses (create your own document collection to collate these and link to it)
-* our senior staff and board members’ allowances and expenses (create your own document collection to collate these and link to it)
+* our senior staff and board members' allowances and expenses (create your own document collection to collate these and link to it)
 * our senior staff pay and grading structures (link directly to these on GOV.UK, or to relevant data.gov information)
 * our junior staff pay and grading structures (link directly to these on GOV.UK, or to relevant data.gov information)
-* our senior advisers’ salaries and salary ranges (link directly to these on GOV.UK, or to relevant data.gov information)
+* our senior advisers' salaries and salary ranges (link directly to these on GOV.UK, or to relevant data.gov information)
 * our [procurement procedures](https://www.gov.uk/government/organisations/department-for-education/about/procurement)
 * our financial statements for projects and events (remove this if not applicable, or create a collection to collate these and link to them)
 * internal financial regulations

-### What our priorities are and how we’re doing
+### What our priorities are and how we're doing

 This category covers departmental strategies and plans, performance indicators, audits, inspections and reviews, including: